tawanaj/tawanaj.github.io/_posts/2024-06-12-ready-or-not.markdown

 This has worked wonders for my travels. `If you never actually take time to process, you're just letting life happen to you. `

-I try to continue my journalizing while im traveling.
+I try to continue my journaling while im traveling.
 It is amazing how much sweeter explorations are when you take time to **document them in private for the benefit of no one but yourself**.

 #### 8. **Pray** :pray: